 The mission of the MiG-29 is to destroy hostile air targets within radar coverage limits and to destroy ground targets using unguided weapons in visual flight conditions.

 The aircraft’s fixed-wing profile with large wing leading-edge root extensions gives good manoeuvrability and control at subsonic speeds, including manoeuvres at high angles of attack.
 The maximum operational g-loading is 9g.

 A two-seater version, MiG-29M2, took its maiden flight in 2001.
 A super-manoeuvrable variant, MiG-29M OVT, with 3D thrust-vectoring engine nozzles was successfully demonstrated at the Farnborough International Airshow in July 2006.
 The nozzle has three hydraulic actuators mounted around the engine to deflect the thrust.
-The aircraft is being offered to potential customers as the MiG-35.
+The aircraft is offered to potential customers as the MiG-35.

 MiG-29 Fulcrum deployments

-About 1,600 MiG-29s are currently operational worldwide and approximately 600 MiG-29s and variants are in service with the Russian Air Force.
+About 1,600 MiG-29s are operational worldwide and approximately 600 MiG-29s and variants are in service with the Russian Air Force.